Find & Delete Conflicting Mods & CC

 After opening and initially setting up the Sims 4 Tray Importer program, go to the toolbar at the top of the window and select TOOLS and then from that menu select Find Conflicts and click on it.

 In the new Find Conflicts window, there are three checkbox options on the right next to the Find button.
 You only need to have Mods checked and the other two can be unchecked.
 After that, click on the Find button and the scan will commence.
-This process is rather fact.
-I have a huge Mods folder and yet it took under a minute to process.
+This process is rather fast.
+I have a huge Mods folder and yet it took under a couple minutes to process.

 Once it finishes processing your Mods folder, a list of all conflicts will show up in the window under the heading Mods – Conflicts.
 As you can see here, I had 72 conflicts.
 To find the duplicate or conflict of each file, click the little arrow next to each file which will then show a new line underneath.
 There, click the arrow next to <by file> and it will show you the files underneath that are either duplicates or conflicts of the main file.